nike14/nike14.github.io/index.md

 ### Responsibilities​ :
 1. Working and mentoring automation QA technology teams at Avalara.
+2. Worked on building end-to-end BDD integration tests from scratch with Node.js, NightWatch.
+Used Jenkins to run tests on successful builds and publish results.
+These tests were helpful in catching issues in the relevant modules of the system in a timely manner.
-2. Define test strategies for testing RESTful APIs, web apps, Android apps testing in the overall tech stack of the business flow.
+3. Define test strategies for testing RESTful APIs, web apps, Android apps testing in the overall tech stack of the business flow.
-3. Responsible for developing robust API as well as UI based testing frameworks using Java, Selenium, TestNG, REST Assured, Appium, Python, JavaScript (Node.js) etc.
+4. Responsible for developing robust API as well as UI based testing frameworks using Java, Selenium, TestNG, REST Assured, Appium, Python, JavaScript (Node.js) etc.
-4. Responsible for providing Test Estimation in Sprint, Test Case Review as well as Test Case writing
+5. Responsible for providing Test Estimation in Sprint, Test Case Review as well as Test Case writing
-5. Implemented Locust as load testing tool.
+6. Implemented Locust as load testing tool.